RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 This rating covers whether this exists, how many options there are, if you can build your own and how good the included channel strip components are.

+## Mixer Snapshots

+Recalling a set of mixer settings to the whole project, parts of a project or copy/pasting between projects.

+**ONLY** the mixer.
+Methods that save the entire project will also change edits made during the process, which is an unacceptable workflow.

 ## Plugin Organization

 Plug-in organization is not only how easy it is to organize plug-ins, but find them.
 Saving chains, presets, banks and organizing those assets is considered as well.